The Lead Up: Celluloid Signal Combine

 Founded in 2007, the Institute sprang to life in Kim’s Video in New York when Anne Richardson was paging through a book about R. Crumb.
 She came to a footnote stating that one of Crumb’s major influences, the Donald Duck comic book artist Carl Barks, came from Oregon, her home state.
 She knew Homer Davenport and Mel Blanc were Oregonians, as were Will Vinton and Matt Groening.
 How any others were there?
 She asked fellow Oregonian-turned-New Yorker David Chelsea, himself a cartoonist, about this and he told her about Basil Wolverton.
 She began collecting other names, eventually contacting animation historian John Canemaker to get his thoughts.
 Canemaker immediately added two more to the growing list: Pinto Colvig and Marc Davis.
 After Dennis Nyback and Anne Richardson returned to Portland from New York, they founded the Institute to explore this neglected aspect of Oregon history.
+In her own words:

 A short history of the Oregon Cartoon Institute